 “For those that don’t go, you should because there is a lot more information that you probably don’t know about including your benefits,” Mclntyre explained.
 “Some of the benefits and other things are changing so you have to keep up on that stuff.”

 Even thought Mclntyre is fairly new to the industry he is enjoying his time and encourages other younger people make this career choice.

 “It can be long hours, but the money is great, and you don’t only get free training you also get really great health benefits,” Mclntyre explained.
 “And you know your business agent is there to help you, so there’s a lot of great opportunities with the 49ers.”

-Mclntyre’s final advice to those looking to get in the heavy equipment industry is getting into an apprenticeship program.
+Mclntyre’s final advice to those looking to get into the heavy equipment industry is to get into an apprenticeship program.

 “Get in an apprenticeship program like the 49ers, you don’t have to go to college to earn a good living, there’s a lot of great opportunities with Local 49,” he said.